Grace Episcopal Church Complex (Queens)

 Grace Episcopal Church Complex is a historic Episcopal church complex at 155-15 Jamaica Avenue in Jamaica, Queens, New York City, in U.S. state of New York.
 The complex includes the church, parish house, and cemetery.
 The church was built between 1861 and 1862.
 It is constructed of rough-cut sandstone and features a steeply pitched roof and tall, sharp spire in the Gothic Revival style.
-A chancel, designed by Cady, Berg & See, was added at the rear of the church in 1901-1902.
+A chancel, designed by Cady, Berg & See, was added at the rear of the church in 1901–1902.
 The parish house, known as Grace Memorial House, was built in 1912.
 It is three-story brick building in the Tudor Revival style.
 The surrounding cemetery includes burials dating to 1734, when the church located at this site.
 Notable interments include Rufus King (1755–1827), Charles King (1789–1867) and William Duer (1743–1799).

 History

 This church is the oldest Episcopal Church on Long Island, as well as the second-largest in New York State.
 Grace Episcopal Church was founded in 1702, long before the American Revolution.
 The parish's unofficial church life began in 1693.
-During that time, an English organization called the “Society for the Propagation of the Gospel in Foreign Parts” sent a missionary minister to respond to the request made by a group of Jamaica residents.
-It was founded by the Rev. Patrick Gordon, who was appointed by the Bishop of London to serve as “rector of Queens County with residence in Jamaica."
+During that time, an English organization called the "Society for the Propagation of the Gospel in Foreign Parts" sent a missionary minister to respond to the request made by a group of Jamaica residents.
+It was founded by the Rev. Patrick Gordon, who was appointed by the Bishop of London to serve as "rector of Queens County with residence in Jamaica".
 The reason for this response was to provide spiritual help and religious teachings.
 Gordon died in Jamaica before performing his ministry in 1702, but his duties were succeeded by the Rev. John Bartow.
 Furthermore, a group of Anglicans founded their own church in 1704.
-In 1733, around ½ acre of land was provided by many heirs to Thomas Colgan, where the members of the Church of England built their first church; it was christened/ titled the “Grace Church,” of which its first rector and bishop were the Rev. Thomas Colgan and Rev. Samuel Seabury, respectively.
+In 1733, around ½ acre of land was provided by many heirs to Thomas Colgan, where the members of the Church of England built their first church; it was christened the "Grace Church", of which its first rector and bishop were the Rev. Thomas Colgan and Rev. Samuel Seabury, respectively.
 The first church on the present site opened for worship in 1734.